Riki Rachtman: Personal life

 By 1999, he had lived in Orange County, California.
 In 1994, Rachtman told Chris Cornell on a Soundgarden episode of The Headbanger's Ball that he used to live in New Zealand.
 He spent a year in New Zealand at the age of 16.

 In 1991, Rachtman was picked by Bam Magazine as one of the 50 most influential people in music.

 In 2018, Rachtman tweeted that he had been drug- and alcohol-free for 30 years.

 In November 2014, he announced on his Facebook account that he would be moving to Charlotte, North Carolina.

 Every year Rachtman raises money and goes on a motorcycle ride throughout North America.
 It is called Riki's Ride, and so far has raised close to $50,000 for various charities.
 On December 6, 2020, during a live web broadcast from Indian Motorcycle of Charlotte, Rachtman announced that 2020 was his last Riki's Ride and presented a check for more than $22,000 to Ryan Blaney for the Ryan Blaney Family Foundation.

 On December 12, 2021, Rachtman married Lea Vendetta from the television show Ink Master.
 Together they live in Mooresville, North Carolina.
+They divorced in June 2026.